Conditioned Air Company of Naples, LLC Blog: Posts Tagged ‘upgrade air conditioner’

 Tuesday, December 20th, 2016

 Conventional air conditioning systems waste up to 40 percent of the energy they use through losses in the air duct system.
 By eliminating ducts, mini split air conditioners offer a more efficient alternative that’s easy to install in existing homes, new homes or additions.
-If you’re considering mini split air conditioners for your home, here are a few things you should know beforehand.
+If you’re considering mini split air conditioners for your home, it helps to review air conditioning basics in this guide.

 Installation Requirements

 Mini split air conditioners are installed in two sections, an outdoor condenser unit and one or more interior air handlers that can be wall- or ceiling-mounted.
 The two halves are connected by refrigerant lines and electrical cables through a 4- to 6-inch opening, allowing a flexible installation in nearly any room with very little construction required.
-There are no ducts or vents to add, and the cool air is delivered directly where it’s needed.
+There are no ducts or vents to add, and the cool air is delivered directly where it’s needed, reducing common air conditioning problems in South Florida.

 Energy Efficiency